-I would grandly descend the staircase from my room – no, make that my set of rooms – and then sweep out of the front door of the five-star Lucknam Park hotel and spa as if I owned the place.
+I would grandly descend the staircase from my room – no, make that my set of rooms – and then sweep out of the front door of this five star hotel and spa as if I owned the place.
 It was especially fun to sweep out of the front door, because directly ahead was a fabulous mile-long drive lined with 400 lime and beech trees.

 ‘This is my driveway,’ I would tell myself as I rounded the corner to the view, and then reverse to do it again.
 ‘I have a mile-long tree-lined driveway leading right up to my front door.’